noobshow/terms/privacy/eu.md

 * Retention of your Personal Data
 * Protection of Personal Data
 * Changes to this Policy
-* Access, Correction and Complaints – Contact Us
+* Access, Correction and Complaints &mdash; Contact Us

 Please also review, if applicable, your agreement with Stripe, including our Terms of Service that shall govern in the event of any inconsistency with this Privacy Policy.

 ## What does this Privacy Policy apply to?
-This Policy applies to the [stripe.com](https://stripe.com) website, including all subpages and successor pages (collectively referred to as the “Website”), and also applies to all Services that we offer.
+This Policy applies to the [stripe.com](https://stripe.com) website, including all subpages and successor pages (collectively referred to as the "Website"), and also applies to all Services that we offer.

 This Policy does not apply to any website, product or service of any third-party company even if the website links to (or from) our Website.
 Please always review the privacy practices of any third-party company before deciding whether to provide any information.